chris9740/swiftdns/README.md

 Swiftdns will look for our blacklist rules inside `.list` files located in `/etc/swiftdns/filters/` and any of its immediate subdirectories, in case you want to organize your rules.

+**Important:** You need to restart the service after creating or modifying any of these files for the changes to take effect.

 ### Getting Started with Preset Filters

 If you want to get started quickly with some common blocking rules, you can copy the preset filters from the repository: